i2p/i2p.www/i2p2www/spec/proposals/150-garlic-farm-protocol.rst

 The Destination ID is usually the actual destination for this message.
 However, for AppendEntriesResponse, AddServerResponse, and RemoveServerResponse, it is the ID of the current leader.

+In the RequestVoteResponse, Is Accepted is 1 for a vote for the candidate (requestor), and 0 for no vote.

 Justification